RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 #### Benefits for Mentors

 - **Leadership Experience**: Practice in coaching, guiding, and developing others.
-- **Confidence Building**: Reinforce expertise and deepen understanding of one’s own skills.
+- **Confidence Building**: Reinforce expertise and deepen understanding of one's own skills.
 - **Career Advancement**: Strong mentorship experience prepares employees for management and leadership roles.

 ### Equity and Inclusion